DHS disinformation board’s work, plans remain a mystery | Federal News Network

 “For anyone who’s out there who may be concerned about the increase in migrants to the border, this is the kind of apparatus that’s working to address disinformation,” White House Press Secretary Jen Psaki said during a briefing on Monday.

-Speaking on CNN, he said, “We in the Department of Homeland Security don’t monitor American citizens.”

 In fact, DHS does.
 The sprawling department, created in response to the security failures leading up to the Sept.
-11 attacks, has broad authorities to track and collect data on American citizens.
+11, 2001, attacks, has broad authorities to track and collect data on American citizens.
 It has repeatedly been accused of misusing those powers.
 In a bulletin earlier this year, DHS said it was using social media to identify potential conspiracy theories that might inspire domestic violence or terrorism.
+In a statement on Monday, the agency also released examples of how it has responded to misinformation in the past, including during Hurricane Sandy in 2012 when falsehoods spread about drinking water and shelter locations.

-And any organization tracking disinformation would monitor social media, where it’s sometimes impossible to determine the nationality or location of individual users.
+And organizations tracking disinformation monitor social media, where it’s sometimes impossible to determine the nationality or location of individual users.
 Disinformation researchers often identify popular conspiracy theories and trending falsehoods in the U.S. by monitoring public social media groups, pages and accounts.

-Mayorkas was also peppered with questions about the board during a Senate hearing Wednesday.

-Sen. John Kennedy, Republican of Louisiana, questioned whether it would investigate if statements from politicians were untrue.

 DHS won’t have the ability to remove posts or accounts that it deems are spreading disinformation.
 That power still rests with the tech companies themselves, said Katie Harbath, a former public policy director for Facebook who is now the International Republican Institute’s technology and democracy director.

-Note: This story was first published on May 4, 2022.
-It was updated on May 5, 2022, to make clear that Disinformation Governance Board Director Nina Jankowicz is not Jewish and Department of Homeland Security Secretary Alejandro Mayorkas was born to Jewish parents.